perxhealth/terraform-aws-rds-secret-rotation-function/README.md

 Based on https://github.com/JCapriotti/terraform-aws-rds-secret-rotation

-# AWS RDS Secret Rotation
+# AWS RDS Secret Rotation Function

 A Terraform module that creates a lambda function used for RDS rotation support.